-VSA arts is an international, nonprofit organization founded in 1974 to create a society where all people with (and without) disabilities can come together in an inclusive environment and learn, participate in and enjoy the arts.
+VSA is an international, nonprofit organization that was founded in 1974 to create a society where all people with (and without) disabilities can come together in an inclusive environment and learn, participate in and enjoy the arts.
 The program was first founded by Ambassador Jean Kennedy Smith.
-VSA arts is also an affiliate of the John F. Kennedy Center for the Performing Arts.
+VSA is also an affiliate of the John F. Kennedy Center for the Performing Arts.

 What does “VSA” stand for?

 Originally “VSA” was an acronym for Very Special Arts.
-Though our three letters no longer explicitily act as an acronym, they are now intended to represent:
+Though our three letters no longer explicitly act as an acronym, they are now intended to represent:

 “Vision of an inclusive community,